-Centre of mass of a two-particle system.
-Centre of mass of a rigid body, general motion of a rigid body, nature of rotational motion, torque, angular momentum, its
+Centre of the mass of a two-particle system.
+Centre of the mass of a rigid body, general motion of a rigid body, nature of rotational motion, torque, angular momentum, its

-conservation and applications.
-Moment of inertia, parallel and perpendicular axes theorem, expression of the moment of inertia for ring, disc and sphere.
+conservation, and applications.
+Moment of inertia, parallel and perpendicular axes theorem, expression of the moment of inertia for the ring, disc and sphere.

 Unit 7: Gravitation

 Acceleration due to gravity, one and two-dimensional motion under gravity.
-Universal law of gravitation, variation in the acceleration due to gravity of the earth.
+The universal law of gravitation, variation in the acceleration due to the gravity of the earth.
 Planetary motion, Kepler’s laws, artificial satellite-geostationary satellite, gravitational potential energy near the surface of the earth, gravitational potential and escape velocity.

 Unit 8: Solids and Fluids